University of Florida Homepage

 Isabela Campos Mata, Research Assistant

-Isabela is a first-year Psychology student with a focus on Behavioral and Cognitive Neuroscience.
+Isabela is a second-year Psychology student with a focus on Behavioral and Cognitive Neuroscience.
 Her interest in the Life Story Lab began because of her desire to explore psychology from a more personal perspective and her interest in understanding how stories shape individuals into who they become.
 One of the topics that intrigues her the most is how loss affects the sense of self and outlook on the future.
 After completing her undergraduate degree in 2028, Isabela hopes to attend law school and delve into Intellectual Property and Health Technology law.
 For volunteer work, Isabela was involved with the library-building program at His House Children’s Home and Joe DiMaggio’s Children’s Hospital.
 During her free time, she is an avid reader and enjoys all kinds of music, hanging out with friends, and crocheting.

 Nicholas Baron, Research Assistant

-Nicholas is a third-year student studying Psychology: Behavioral and Cognitive Neuroscience.
+Nicholas is a fourth-year student studying Psychology: Behavioral and Cognitive Neuroscience.
 His interest in the Life Story Lab stems from his own experience of listening to the life stories of older individuals in a watershed moment of his life: the privilege of interviewing four Holocaust survivors and learning about their experiences.
 With a passion in the science of memory, Nicholas hopes to learn about the underlining of how being cognizant of one’s own mortality shapes the way one thinks and prioritizes their memories.
 After graduating in Spring 2026, Nicholas currently plans to apply to medical schools and match with neurology programs.
 Nicholas is CPR and First Responder certified, and values learning about life saving measures to be prepared should any unexpected situation arise.
 In his free time, Nicholas enjoys playing the piano, playing chess, and completing logic puzzles such as sudoku.